-Given the nature and risk of COVID-19 in relation to the MS community, we have made the decision to continue delivering programs and events, including all support groups, virtually until at least the end of September 2021.
+Given the nature and risk of COVID-19 in relation to the MS community, we have made the decision to continue delivering programs and events, including all support groups, virtually until early 2022.
 For more information on COVID-19, please see our website.

 It may be difficult at times to talk about MS related symptoms with family and friends who may not grasp what it is like.

 Peer Support Groups bring together people diagnosed with MS, family, friends and caregivers affected by MS, to share common concerns and experiences in an informal and safe environment.
 The goal of these groups is to share emotional support and give and receive practical ideas in dealing with issues specific to the group members.
 Some groups, based on member input, may from time to time invite speakers for information and resource purposes.

 For more information on Peer Support Groups or to find a virtual group, please contact the MS Navigators at 1-844-859-6789 or firstname.lastname@example.org.

 Peer support groups are an informal way to link people who share common concerns or experiences.
 All peer support groups have the same goals: to give and receive emotional support and to share practical ideas in dealing with common problems.
 Groups are based on the idea that no one knows more about a problem than those living with it.
 Each person is an expert because of his/her own experiences.

 Peer Support Groups each determine the focus and structure of their group and meetings.
 Each group has at least one facilitator who has been screened and trained by the MS Society of Canada.

 Group meeting locations vary and are accessible and safe for all members.

 For more information on Peer Support Groups, please contact the MS Navigators at 1-844-859-6789 or email@example.com.